ajanes/hackthealps/README.md

-# Green Alps: Presuasive and Sustainable Mobility
+# Green Alps: Persuasive and Sustainable Mobility

 ## Motivation
 South Tyrol is not exluded from global warming.
 The climate report "Südtirol 2018" confirms that it is crucial to reduce emissions, created by transport and tourism.